oracle-devrel/cd3-automation-toolkit/docs/nongreenfield-cli.md

 !!! note
     - Make sure that service for which export is done does not have existing tfvars/state file.<br>
-    - Course of actions involved in exporting objects from OCI-Automation Tool Kit fetches the data for the supported services.
-You can choose to export the data from a specific region or the compartment.
-Exported data is written to appropriate sheets of the CD3Excel   Sheet      based on the resources being exported.
-    - Tool Kit then generates the TF configuration files/auto.tfvars files for these exported resources.
-    - It also generates a shell script - ```tf_import_commands_<resource>_nonGF.sh``` that has the import commands, to import the state of the resources to tfstate file.(This helps to manage the resourcesvia        Terraform in future).

 **Step 1:**